 Study 2: Word Warm-ups and Read Naturally

-The audio … pronounces each syllable—and then the whole word—for each column of words while the student reads along.
-This audio gives the phonetic pronunciation of the individual parts of the word and then says the word the way it is really pronounced.
+The narrator pronounces each syllable—and then the whole word—while the student reads along.
+This approach models for a student how to get a close approximation of the word and then to self-correct as the word is recognized.

 Here are several suggestions that may help a student who practices words incorrectly: